3000 Miles to Graceland

-3000 Miles to Graceland is a 2001 American heist black action comedy film directed, co-written, and co-produced by Demian Lichtenstein.
-Lichtenstein co-wrote the script with Richard Recco.
-The film stars Kurt Russell, Kevin Costner, Courteney Cox, David Arquette, Bokeem Woodbine, Christian Slater, Kevin Pollak, and Daisy McCrackin.
+3000 Miles to Graceland is a 2001 American action crime film directed and co-produced by Demian Lichtenstein.
+The original script was written by Richard Recco and Demian Lichtenstein shares a co-writing credit on the final film.
+The film stars Kurt Russell, Kevin Costner, Courteney Cox, David Arquette, Bokeem Woodbine, Christian Slater, Kevin Pollak and Daisy McCrackin.

-3000 Miles to Graceland was released in the United States on February 23, 2001, by Warner Bros.
-Pictures.
-The film received mostly negative reviews by the critics and was a box office bomb making only $18.7 million against its $62 million budget.
+3000 Miles to Graceland was produced by Franchise Pictures and released in the United States on February 23, 2001, by Morgan Creek Productions, Inc. (through Warner Bros.
+Pictures).
+The film received mostly negative critical reviews and was a box-office bomb making only $18.7 million against its $47.4 million budget.

 Plot

 Recent parolee Michael Zane stops at a run-down desert motel outside Las Vegas, Nevada.
 He catches a boy, Jesse, stealing from his car, and chases him back to his mother, Cybil Waingrow, whom he seduces.

-The following morning, four men arrive to pick up Michael: Murphy, Hanson, Gus, and Franklin.
-Dressed in Elvis costumes, the group goes to Las Vegas and robs the Riviera, which is holding an Elvis convention.
+The next day, four men arrive to pick up Michael: Murphy, Hanson, Gus, and Franklin.
+Dressed in Elvis costumes, the group goes to Las Vegas and rob the Riviera, which is holding an Elvis convention.
 A firefight breaks out and Franklin is killed during their escape.

 Back at the motel, Hanson and Murphy argue about Franklin's share until Murphy shoots Hanson.
-Michael hides the money in the crawl space, unaware that Jesse is watching him.
+Michael hides the money in the attic, unaware that Jesse is watching him.
 The three remaining thieves drive into the desert to bury Hanson.
-Murphy returns alone after shooting Gus and Michael, but crashes his car and is knocked unconscious before reaching the motel.
+Murphy returns alone after shooting Gus and Michael, but hits a coyote and crashes his car, knocking him unconscious before he reaches the motel.

 Michael was wearing a bulletproof vest and survived the shooting by playing dead.
 He makes his way back to the motel and discovers that the money is missing.
-Guessing that Jesse was responsible, he storms into Cybil's place and finds the money.
-He tries to bribe Cybil to forget the situation, but eventually agrees to take Cybil and Jesse with him.
+Guessing that Jesse is responsible, he storms into Cybil's place and finds the money.
+He tries to bribe Cybil to forget the situation but eventually agrees to take Cybil and Jesse with him.

 Michael explains that the money is marked, but says Murphy knows a money launderer in Idaho who can help.
 Murphy, realizing that Michael has taken the money, drives to Idaho to intercept him.
 At a restaurant, Cybil steals Michael's wallet and sneaks away from Michael and Jesse.
 She takes Michael's car and calls the money launderer, Peterson, using a password she found in Michael's wallet.
 Murphy appears at the money launderer's premises using the same password.
 Peterson explains that Cybil called first, so they wait for her.